seregazhuk/seregazhuk.github.io_old/_posts/2019-04-22-restful-api-with-reactphp-jwt-auth.md

                     return JsonResponse::unauthorized();
                 });
     }

+    private function extractEmail(ServerRequestInterface $request): ?string
+    {
+        $params = json_decode((string)$request->getBody(), true);

+        return $params['email'] ?? '';
     }
+}
 {% endhighlight %}

 It depends on `JwtAuthenticator` and actually delegates authentication to it.
 The controller just handles the request/response part.
-It extract an email from the request and tries to authenticate a user.
+It extracts an email from the request and tries to authenticate a user.
 If authentication fails we return `401` response.
-Otherwise we return a json object with a newly create token.
+Otherwise, we return a JSON object with a newly created token.

-Currently the authenticator doesn't have a method called `authenticate(), so we need to create one:
+Currently, the authenticator doesn't have a method called `authenticate()`, so we need to create one:

 {% highlight php %}
 <?php